TNDTOPITO/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that deletes all the regular files
+script that counts the number of directories and sub-directories in the current directory